Madson (TV series)

 Madson is a British television crime drama series, first broadcast on 17 April 1996, that ran for a total of six episodes on BBC1.
 The series starred Ian McShane as the title character who, sentenced on forged evidence to life imprisonment, gains a law degree in prison and overturns his conviction.
 Suddenly freed again after eight years inside, he uses his contacts to secure a position as an outdoor clerk with a top firm of City Solicitors.

-The series was produced by McShane's own production company, and was produced by McShane himself, under the guidance of executive producer Chris Parr.
-The series co-starred Joanna Kanska, Jayne Ashbourne, Matthew Marsh and Charles Gray.
-Each episode shows the inefficiencies of the law, solves a new crime or helps those whom the law has neglected.
-Filming on the series took place in West London between 23 August and 29 November 1995.
-Notably, the series has never been released on DVD.
+Produced by McShane's production company by McShane himself with Chris Parr, it co-starred Joanna Kanska, Jayne Ashbourne, Matthew Marsh, and Charles Gray.
+Each episode shows inefficiencies of the law, solves a crime, or helps those whom the law neglected.
+Filming took place in West London between 23 August and 29 November 1995.
+The series has not been released on DVD.